 For a proper burn, the inside of the firebox and the glass panel should be free of soot, and the ashes in the bottom should be light gray (not black).
-To allow more air in to the heating chamber, move the air control handle toward the left.
+To allow more air in to the heating chamber, open up the air controls (handle/vents to the right).

-For normal operation the air control handle should be set at Position 2.
-However, if the wood is burning too quickly, you can adjust the air control handle toward the right.
+For normal operation the air control should be set at Position 2.
+However, if the wood is burning too quickly, you can adjust the air control (handle/vents toward the left).